Nokia Logo

 Meaning and History

-Some of Nokia’s logos used to belong to the companies that founded it.
+Some of Nokia’s logos once belonged to the companies that founded it.
 Perhaps that is why they look so illogical: many symbols have nothing to do with mobile and telecommunications devices.

 What is Nokia?

 Nokia is an international corporation based in Finland, with its headquarters in Espoo.
 Established in 1865, the company has been involved in various types of businesses, starting as a paper and pulp manufacturer and eventually becoming a leading mobile phone manufacturer.
-Today, it is one of the largest players in the field of information technology and communications, ranking third in the world for the production of network equipment.
+Today, it is one of the largest players in information technology and communications, ranking third globally in the production of network equipment.

 1865 – 1898

-The first emblem was used by Nokia Ab, which first was engaged in pulp processing, and then switched to power generation.
+The first emblem was used by Nokia Ab, which initially engaged in pulp processing and later switched to power generation.
 The trademark was round like a seal.
 Its shape was broken only by a fish that peeped out of the ring.
 Most likely, it was salmon from the Nokianvirta river, on the banks of which the city of Nokia is located.
 The drawing was complemented by the inscriptions “NOKIA OSAKEYHTIO” and “NOKIA AKTIEBOLAG.”

 There were two versions of the logo in parallel.
 The first is blurry, with jagged lines and detailed fish scales.
 The second one has clear contours and a minimalistic salmon image.